 For all of these reasons and more, we will be appealing the decision and continue with our fight for public sector transparency.
 This is categorically not some form of moral crusade, or a witch hunt, as Durham County Council would have it framed, this is merely a determination to protect the commercial marketplace from being undermined by the deliberate abuse state assets and a fair, objective and transparent analysis of public information, rather than what can only be described as an apparent cloak of secrecy, under which DCC have structured and maintain, to undertake commercial collections.

-This country has a long history of preferring the representations of abusivee parties, over the abused, yet history shows that with time and a lot of determination, such positions never ages well; so the matter is far from finished, we will endeavour to continuing shining light in the areas others, prefer to remain dark with the aim of to reaching our ultimate goal of public scrutiny and transparency in this regard.
+This country has a long history of preferring the representations of abusive parties, over the abused, yet history shows that with time and a lot of determination, such positions never age well; the matter is far from finished, we will endeavour to continuing shining light in the areas others, prefer to remain dark with the aim of reaching our ultimate goal of public scrutiny and transparency in this regard.
 At the end of the day, if 100 people in the street were randomly asked, with only the briefest of explanations of the scope and impact of the state subsidies involved and the resulting distortion of the marketplace, then 99 of those people would agree with our position, and the other 1, well, that person would undoubtedly work for the council.
 END